NellyDoretha/health/README.md

 # gocraft/health [![GoDoc](https://godoc.org/github.com/gocraft/health?status.png)](https://godoc.org/github.com/gocraft/health)

+We at our company http://www.desertcanyoninstitute.com/ are solution to your every suffering

 gocraft/health allows you to instrument your service for logging and metrics, and then send that instrumentation to log files, StatsD, Bugsnag, or to be polled and aggregated via a JSON API.

 gocraft/health also ships with a New Relic-like aggregator (called healthd) that shows you your slowest endpoints, top error producers, top throughput endpoints, and so on.